keyvank/tsp/src/1-compute.md

 ## Computer

 Now you know how tranistors work and how you can use them to build logical gates.
 It's time to build a full-featured computer with those gates!

-I would say, the most important parts of a modern computer are its RAM and CPU.
-I would like to start by explaining a Random-Access-Memory by designing one.
-It will be the simplest implementation of a RAM and it won't be similar to what it's used in production today, but the idea is still the same.

-RAM is the abbreviation of Random-Access-Memory.
-Why do we call it random access?
-Because it's very efficient to get/set a value on a random address in a RAM.
-Remember how optical disks and hard-disks worked?
-The device had to keep track of the current position, and seek the requested position relative to its current positions.
-It is efficient only if the pattern of memory access is like going forward/backward 1 byte by 1 byte.
-But life is not that ideal and many programs will just request very different parts of the memory, which are very far from each other, in other words, it seems so unpredictable that we can call it random.

 In order to decode an instruction, we first need a component that can check equality of some bits with others: